octavius64/Gazelle/README.md

 ## Deployment Instructions
 Clone submodules: `git submodule update --init`

+Edit a couple values in the file `config.template` under the `Main settings` section and set your own IP address.
+Note that every time you edit this file, you will have to rebuild the docker containers.

 Create a file named `secrets` with key value pairs at `docker/secrets`.
 Each secret must only contain alpha-numeric characters, and must be 32 characters long.
 Something like the following:

 ```ini